wallarm/product-documentation/docs/latest/about-wallarm/protecting-against-attacks.md

 To detect attacks, Wallarm uses the following process:

-1. Determine the request format and parse every request part as described in the [document about request parsing](../user-guides/rules/request-processing.md).
+1. Determine the request format and [parse](../user-guides/rules/request-processing.md) every request part.
 2. Determine the endpoint the request is addressed to.
-3. Apply [custom rules for request analysis](#custom-rules-for-request-analysis) configured in Wallarm Console.
+3. Apply [custom](../user-guides/rules/rules.md) rules for request analysis configured in Wallarm Console.
-4. Make a decision whether the request is malicious or not based on [default and custom detection rules](#tools-for-attack-detection).
+4. Make a decision whether the request is malicious or not based on [default](#tools-for-attack-detection) and custom rules.

 ## Tools for attack detection

-To detect malicious requests, Wallarm nodes [analyze](waap-overview.md#protection-by-default) all requests sent to the protected resource using the following tools:
+To detect malicious requests, Wallarm nodes [analyze](#attack-detection-process) all requests sent to the protected resource using the following tools:

 * Library **libproton**
 * Library **libdetection**